mscisneros/bootstrap/README.md

+# Introduction
+This project and related website provides an extensive library of information and resources to serve as a reference tool to help facilitate web&#45;based projects.
+In addition, much of the content is a collection of varied articles, tutorials and design systems that are bundled together in an effort to share advice and recommnedations from experts in the industry.

 # Overview
 A design system is a centralized collection of guidelines, principles and reusable components that are guided by clear standards, which helps a business reinforce a consistent brand.
 These guidelines and components provide a unified language and consistent look and feel when designing websites, apps and products.